 Stage 1 – Inflammation

-When this happens, the liver cells are replaced with fat.
-A fatty liver needs a biopsy to detect it although if a health practitioner is using an ultrasound on a large belly, a fatty liver may be detected.
+When this happens, the liver cells are replaced with excess fat.
+A fatty liver needs a liver biopsy to detect it.
+Although if a health practitioner is performing an ultrasound on a large belly, a fatty liver may be detected.

 Stage 3 – Cirrhosis

 Over time, scar tissue replaces the dysfunctional cells, which leads to cirrhosis.
-Then fibrosis comes in and there would be loss of liver function.
+Then fibrosis comes in, which is loss of liver function.

 Stage 4 – Affects Other Organs